HomeSpan/HomeSpan/docs/CLI.md

   * This command deletes whatever WiFi Credentials have been stored in the device NVS, and restarts.

 * **D** - disconnect/reconnect to WiFi
-  * This command forces HomeSpan to disconnect from any WiFi network, after which it will automatically restart the connection process
+  * This command forces HomeSpan to disconnect from any WiFi network, after which it will automatically restart the connection process.

 * **Z** - scan for available WiFi networks
-  * This command scans your WiFi network environment and displays the results on the Serial Monitor
+  * This command scans your WiFi network environment and displays the results on the Serial Monitor.
-  * For mesh networks containing multiple access points sharing the same SSID, HomeSpan displays each access point separately
+  * For mesh networks containing multiple access points sharing the same SSID, HomeSpan displays each access point separately.
-  * It is okay to run this command regardless of whether or not HomeSpan is currently connected to a WiFi network
+  * It is okay to run this command regardless of whether or not HomeSpan is currently connected to a WiFi network.

 * **S** \<code\> - change the HomeKit Pairing Setup Code to \<code\>
   * Every HomeKit device requires a unique 8-digit Setup Code used for pairing.
 When HomeSpan is run for the first time on a new device it sets the HomeKit Setup Code to a default value of **466-37-726**, and stores it in a dedicated NVS partition.
 This command allows you to update the stored Setup Code to any other 8-digit code.
 Note that in accordance with HAP specifications, HomeSpan actually stores a hashed version of the Setup Code, rather than the Setup Code itself.
 This means the actual value is not recoverable, so if you forget your Setup Code you'll need to run this command and create a new one.
 Alternatively, you can restore the default Setup Code by fully erasing the NVS with the 'E' command.